-After three years of closure, it has now been announced that the world-renowned National Portrait Gallery will make its return on June 22, 2023.
+After three years of closure, the world-renowned National Portrait Gallery is finally returning on June 22, 2023.
+That’s tomorrow, folks!

 What’s new at the National Portrait Gallery?

 We mentioned the brand new entrance, which comes alongside the forecourt on the North Façade of the Gallery.
-Plus the upgrades to spaces means the entire collection at the gallery can be displayed, meaning you can take in more art than ever at their space.
+Plus the upgrades to spaces mean the entire collection at the gallery can be displayed, meaning you can take in more art than ever in their space.

-Taking to Instagram to share the news that will excite the world of art, the famous gallery’s account said:
+When the comeback was announced, news that excited the world of art hit their Instagram page, the famous gallery’s account said:

 “Today is the day that we have all been waiting for… we are excited to announce that our doors will reopen to the public on 22 June 2023.